jgmorrison/fakemaker/README.rst

 Fake Maker
 ==========

 Easily make a CSV with individual personal data for as many rows as needed.
 Useful for testing applications that require user or customer data.
-Each row will contain separate columns for First_Name, Last_Name, Address, City, $
+Each row will contain separate columns for First_Name, Last_Name, Address, City, State, Zip, Joined(date), Age, Gender, and Email.

 **Installation:**